VRUX-CO/VRDesignLab/Readme.md

+Unity Project

-Open source Virtual Reality design lab.
+Open sourced Virtual Reality Design Lab app.

+Runs on Cardboard, DK2, GearVR.

-Inspired by Google's Cardboard Lab app, but this app runs on DK2, GearVR and Cardboard.
+Inspired by Google's Cardboard Design Lab app, but this will be open source and run on all platforms.

-If anyone would like to contribute this app, please contact me.   steve@vrux.co
+If anyone would like to contribute, please contact me.   steve@vrux.co

 I'll be posting more information on how to easily add labs soon.